Keswick railway station: The site today

-A rail trail, owned by the Lake District National Park Authority, has been established since the line's closure.
-It starts at the station site, crosses several bridges along a gentle climbing route of roughly 4 mi and ends at the mining museum, east of Threlkeld car park.
+Keswick Railway Path, a rail trail owned by the Lake District National Park Authority, has been established since the line's closure.
+It starts at the station site, crosses several bridges along a gentle climbing route of roughly 3.5 mi and ends at the mining museum, east of car park.

 The building on the down platform continues to form part of Keswick Hotel.

 A movement to reopen the station and the line to Penrith has conducted studies into its viability.